kenchrcum/s3-encryption-gateway/docs/KMS_COMPATIBILITY.md

    - Multiple key versions for backward compatibility
    - Suitable for enterprise deployments

+## Implementation Status

+### Currently Supported (v0.5)

+- ✅ **Cosmian KMIP**: Fully implemented and tested
+  - Binary and JSON protocol support
+  - Dual-read window for key rotation
+  - Health checks integrated into readiness endpoint
+  - Integration tests with Docker-based Cosmian KMS server

+### Planned for v1.0

+- 🔜 **AWS KMS**: Planned for v1.0 (see [V1.0-KMS-2](../issues/v1.0-issues.md#v10-kms-2-aws-kms-adapter))
+  - Deferred from v0.5 due to cloud provider access requirements for testing
+  - Will use AWS SDK v2
+  - Support for key aliases, ARNs, and key versioning

+- 🔜 **HashiCorp Vault Transit**: Planned for v1.0 (see [V1.0-KMS-3](../issues/v1.0-issues.md#v10-kms-3-hashicorp-vault-transit-adapter))
+  - Deferred from v0.5 due to Enterprise license requirements for Transit engine
+  - Will support multiple authentication methods
+  - Support for key versioning via Vault's key rotation

+**Note**: The examples below for AWS KMS and Vault Transit are **conceptual only** and demonstrate the interface pattern.
+They are not currently implemented and should not be used in production.

 ## Key Manager Interface

 The gateway uses the `KeyManager` interface from `internal/crypto/keymanager.go`: